anishtupe/cuisine_decider/README.md

 Anish Tupe

 ## imp Note
-run "flutter pub get" in your terminal after cling the repo
+run "flutter pub get" in your terminal after you clone the repo